CellProfiler/CellProfiler-Analyst/README.txt

   properties-related errors quickly and easily.
 * Images without objects are now handled properly when scoring.
 * Non-consecutive object numbers are now supported.
+* The current properties file is now displayed in the Classifier title bar.
+* There is now a progress bar when computing phenotype counts and enrichment scores.
+* A small dot is now displayed in the center of each thumbnail tile when the mouse is hovering over it.
+This helps to clarify which object in the thumbnail needs to be sorted.

 ---------------------------------